 Unfortunately for the hotel industry, this not likely to shift anytime soon.
 OTA lodging revenue in 2016 grew at nearly five times the rate of the US hotel market and OTA hotel bookings are now exceeding total hotel website bookings, according to 2018 Travel and Hospitality Outlook, a report published by Deloitte.

 The key challenges for the hotel sector

 In an increasingly cut-throat industry, the hotel sector needs to pay careful attention to relationships, systems and processes and, especially, the increased value hotels can capture from payment transactions:

-- Cost and control: Although hotels are carrying the cost of payment acceptance – particularly card payments where costs are unpredictable, variable and rising – they receive little to no value from incentives given to the travel agent making the bookings which are controlled by their payment provider and not the hotel.
+- Cost and control: Although hotels are carrying the cost of payment acceptance – particularly card payments where costs are unpredictable, variable and rising – they receive little to no value from incentives which are controlled by the travel agent making the bookings.

 - Legacy: Hotel back office systems (for example payment, reservations and property management) are typically disconnected, complex and difficult to integrate – often leading to confusion, for example when front-desk staff are presented with a virtual card number.